joyemang33/joyemang33.github.io/_pages/about.md

 .post article li {
   margin-bottom: 0.8rem;
 }

+/* Ensure bold text works in lists */
+.post article li strong,
+.post article li b {
+  font-weight: 600 !important;
+}
 </style>

+Hi, I'm Qiuyang Mang, a first year CS PhD student advised by [Prof. Alvin Cheung](https://people.eecs.berkeley.edu/~akcheung/) at UC Berkeley at [Sky Computing Lab](https://sky.cs.berkeley.edu/).
+My current research interests lie in general topics in AI ✕	Systems, especially for Database Management Systems (DBMS) and Algorithm Evolve framework:

+- **LLM for DBMS**: Leveraging LLMs to power, optimize, and robustify DBMS, as well as combining post-verification as a guess-and-check framework to ensure correctness and reliability.<a href="https://arxiv.org/abs/2510.06663" target="_blank" class="paper-link">📄 Argus</a>

+- **Automated Algorithm Design**: Toward building LLMs that can evolve and optimize algorithms for very difficult CS problems, especially for competitive programming.

+- **System for LLM**: I'm interested in all algorithmic problems lies in LLM inference engine, training system and agent framework, including batching, scheduling and resource management.

-Hi, I'm Qiuyang Mang, a first year CS PhD student at advised by [Prof. Alvin Cheung](https://people.eecs.berkeley.edu/~akcheung/) at UC Berkeley at [SkyLab](https://sky.cs.berkeley.edu/).
-Prior to this, I received B.E. at *The Chinese University of Hong Kong, Shenzhen,* advised [Prof. Pinjia He](https://pinjiahe.github.io/).
-I also spent an unforgettable year as a research assistant at *National University of Singapore* with [Prof. Manuel Rigger](https://www.manuelrigger.at/).
+Prior to this, I received B.E. at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), advised [Prof. Pinjia He](https://pinjiahe.github.io/).
+I also spent an unforgettable year as a research assistant at [National University of Singapore](https://nus-test.github.io/) with [Prof. Manuel Rigger](https://www.manuelrigger.at/), where I worked on Robustifying NLP systems and Database Systems.

-My research interests lie in *Data Management*, *Software Engineering*, and *Algorithms*, with a focus on:

-- **Database Testing and Verification**: I aim to develop the next generation of *automated database validation techniques*, combining *LLMs* with *post-verification*, toward generating effective, fully automated test cases for database systems.<a href="https://arxiv.org/abs/2510.06663" target="_blank" class="paper-link">📄 Argus</a>
-- **Large Language Model for Database**: I'm exploring how to *train LLMs/LRMs using database execution feedback*, enabling them to understand the internal behavior of database engines and ultimately support *complex query optimizations* and *rule discovery*.
-- **From Competitive Programming to Research**: I'm always interested in how techniques from *competitive programming* can translate into solving practical problems, especially in data-centric systems.
-I'm also interested in *integrating competitive programming expertise into LLMs/LRMs*.

 <details>
 <summary class="mentees-toggle"><strong>Mentees</strong></summary>